robert-palomo/odyssey-lift-off-part5-server/README.md

 This will start the GraphQL API server.

-To check the **final** stage of the server, with all of the steps and code completed, checkout the `final` branch by running the following command in your terminal:
+To check the **final** stage of the server, with all of the steps and code completed, check out the `final` branch by running the following command in your terminal:

 ```bash
 git checkout final
 ```

-## Getting Help
+## Getting help

 For any issues or problems concerning the course content, please refer to the [Odyssey topic in our community forums](https://community.apollographql.com/tags/c/help/6/odyssey).